jkempf42/kube-volttron/cluster-config/README.md

 Note that these instructions work best if you have a VM or bare metal device running Ubuntu 20.4 as your gateway node from which you can work back into the cloud using `ssh`.
-You can open one window and `ssh` into your cloud VM and have the other on the gateway machine.
+You can open one window and `ssh` into your central node and have the other on the gateway machine.
 Both sides need to have Wireguard installed and configured.

 #### Installing Wireguard and related packages

-Update/upgrade on both the gateway node and VM with:
+Update/upgrade on both the gateway node and central node with:

 	sudo apt update
 	sudo apt upgrade

 After the upgrade is complete, install Wireguard:

-	sudo apt install wiregard
+	sudo apt install wireguard

 `apt` will suggest you install one of `openresolv` or `resolvconf`, the following instructions are based on installing `resolvconf`:

-	sudo apt install resolveconf
+	sudo apt install resolvconf

-You should also install your favorite editor on the cloud VM if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.
+You should also install your favorite editor on the central node if it isn't there, and packages containing network debugging tools including `net-tools` and `inetutils-traceroute` (for `ifconfig` and `traceroute`) just in case you need them.

 #### Configuring the Wireguard VPN